PhilT/machines/README.md

 * An ssh connection is established to send all commands and uploads
 * Ssh uses the specified user and then sudo is added to commands that require it
 * When sudo is needed for file uploads.
 The file is uploaded to /tmp then sudo cp'd to the destination
-* When `package` is called in the `Machinesfile` that file is loaded either from the projects packages directory or from the Machines packages if not found in the project
+* When `package` is called in the `Machinesfile` that file is loaded either from the projects packages folder or from the Machines packages if not found in the project